The days are getting longer and in our garden we’re definitely planning for Spring.

 I’ve had a little patch of rocket and mizuna going for winter salads.
 The rocket and mizuna has tasted great and is lovely and crisp, but has not exactly flourished due to the cold.
 The rocket now looks like it’s done its dash as it’s trying to go to seed.
 It is a short-term crop, so that just reminds me to sow some more seeds.
 I love its peppery taste.

 I am sad to report that even in this cold weather, the garlic has got rust.
-I’ve resorted to sulphur spray by Kiwicare on a 10-day cycle for 4 weeks, then depending on how that goes, I’ll push it out to monthly.
+I’ve resorted to sulphur spray on a 10-day cycle for 4 weeks, then depending on how that goes, I’ll push it out to monthly.
 I also need to cut away the affected leaves.

 These are last year’s plants, so second-years…